JDoddsNAIT/Unity-Scripts/Scripts/Follow-Transform/README.md

 ## ⚙️ Gizmos
 - A yellow line from the target transform's position to the centre of the dead zone to visualize the direction of movement and where the target transform is.
 - A wire sphere/cube to visualize the dead zone.
 Will be green when the target is outside the dead zone and red when inside.
 - A cyan ray to visualize the forward direction.
+Scales with `moveSpeed`.
 - A green ray to visualize the `upwardVector`.

 ## 💾 Source Code